felangel/mason/README.md

     --version    Print the current version.

 Available commands:
-  init   Initialize a new mason.yaml. make   Generate code using an existing brick template.
+  init   Initialize mason in the current directory. make   Generate code using an existing brick template. new    Creates a new brick template.
 ```